2019 The Driftwood & Sand Beach Sculpture Festival

 This piece was my creation in the southern part of Taiwan in 2009.
 The work is called "Drift".
 I responded to the Typhoon Morakot disaster in 2009 with the year and told about the global climate change and ecological transformation.

 Ten years later, I did this work again at the Hokitika river mouth in New Zealand, I named it "Ripple."
 The ripple extends from a point and its natural internal force expands outward and is expressed on the surface we see.
-Everything we do in the world has its own "Ripple effect" and it also affects and environment.
+Everything we do in the world has its own "Ripple effect" and it also affects and changes the surrounding environment.
 The "The Driftwood & Sand Beach Sculpture Festival" happen here every year.
 It is like a ripple on this land, and it leads more people to get close to nature.

-The "Ripple" work is located at the sunset point the Hokitika river mouth, which persists for a short time but remains in memory.
+The "Ripple" work is located at the sunset point of the Hokitika river mouth, which persists for a short time but remains in memory.
 It sculpts itself and this fleeting beauty as it appears and disappears.

 It originates from the sea and returns to the sea.